 Sie wird am 10.
 Dezember 2008 anlässlich des 60jährigen Jubiläums der Universellen Erklärung der Menschenrechte veröffentlicht.
 Ich hatte die Charta 08, wie auch die Charta 77, ursprünglich als Anhang in meinem Buch „Europa ist für alle da!“ vorgesehen, da diese sehr gut zeigen, dass die ‚europäischen Werte‘ schon lange und auch völlig zu Recht universelle Gültigkeit beanspruchen können.

-Sie finden hier die englische Übersetzung von Perry Link.
-Sie können die Charta 08 auch auf Chinesisch und mit deutscher Übersetzung auf der Website des Ostasieninstituts der Hochschule Ludwigshafen am Rhein finden.2
+Sie finden hier die englische Übersetzung von Perry Link, die auch von mir sogleich auf verschiedenen Websites weiter geteilt wurde.
+Sie können die Charta 08 zudem auf Chinesisch und mit deutscher Übersetzung auf der Website des Ostasieninstituts der Hochschule Ludwigshafen am Rhein finden.2

 A hundred years have passed since the writing of China's first constitution.
 2008 also marks the sixtieth anniversary of the promulgation of the Universal Declaration of Human Rights, the thirtieth anniversary of the appearance of the Democracy Wall in Beijing, and the tenth of China's signing of the International Covenant on Civil and Political Rights.
 We are approaching the twentieth anniversary of the 1989 Tiananmen massacre of pro-democracy student protesters.
 The Chinese people, who have endured human rights